wal-g/wal-g/docs/README.md

 * `WALG_STATSD_ADDRESS`

 To enable metrics publishing to [statsd](https://github.com/statsd/statsd) or [statsd_exporter](https://github.com/prometheus/statsd_exporter).
 Metrics will be sent on a best-effort basis via UDP.
-The default port for statsd is `9125`.
+The default port for statsd is `8125`.

 * `WALG_STATSD_EXTRA_TAGS`

 Use this setting to add static tags (`host`, `operation`, `database`, etc) to the metrics WAL-G publishes to statsd.

+If you want to make demo for testing purposes, you can use graphite service from docker-compose file.

 ### Profiling